davehaglan/laygo/docs/source/tutorial/tutorial_GDS.md

         ![placement](images/laygo_bag_placement2.png)

-The way to architect templates totally depends on user's preferences.
+The way to architect templates depends on user's preferences.
 The example generator codes assume **nmos4_fast_center_nf2** and **pmos4_fast_center_nf2** templates are used for 2-fingered NMOS/PMOS devices, and **nmos4_fast_boundary** and **pmos4_fast_boundary** templates for